22 Types of Bats Found In California! (ID GUIDE)

 The Cucumber Beetle is their favorite, which benefits farmers because these insects are terrible pests for agriculture.
 Many farmers in California even use bat boxes to attract Big Brown Bats to their property!

-The reason for this fact is that many Big Brown Bats have immunity to rabies.
-Interestingly, researchers discovered that these rabies antibodies get passed down from generation to generation!
+Interestingly, many Big Brown Bats have immunity to rabies.
+Researchers discovered that these rabies antibodies get passed down from generation to generation!

 #2.
 Hoary Bat

-- Brown hair with grayish-white tips.
-Wings and belly are brown and hairless, with a wingspan approximately 15.5 inches.
+• Brown hair with grayish-white tips.
+Wings and belly are brown and hairless, with a wingspan of approximately 15.5 inches (39 cm).

 Hoary Bat Range Map

 Though the Hoary Bat is not endangered, it does suffer a loss in numbers because of wind turbines.
-Hoarys’ migrate each year back and forth from North America to Central America, and it’s thought that they confuse the wind turbine with being a tree as they seek a place to rest.
-As you can imagine, these bats meet a horrible death.
+Hoarys migrate each year back and forth from North America to Central America, and it’s thought that they confuse the wind turbine with a tree as they seek a place to rest.

 #3.
 Silver-haired Bat

-- Medium-sized bat, flathead, and the upper part of the tail are covered in thick fur.
+• Medium-sized with a flathead.
+The upper part of the tail is covered in thick fur.

-- Mostly black all over with white tips on hairs, with a wingspan that is approximately 11.5 inches.
+• Mostly black all over with white tips on hairs, with a wingspan of approximately 11.5 inches (29 cm).

 This species is known to fly more slowly than other bats in California.